skyrimunificationproject/skyrimunificationproject.github.io/index.md

 Immersion and Survival module:
 - SunHelm, Campfire, Footprints, Simple Hunting Overhaul, Dirt and Blood, Books of Power, Stress and Fear, and more.
 While this is installed in the full list, SunHelm can be easily disabled in its MCM, and the rest are opt-in or fairly unintrusive.

-Followers module:
-- Fully independent patches so you can pick and choose which to add
-- Currently: Serana Dialogue Overhaul, Khajiit Will Follow, Remiel, Xelzaz

-Armor and Accessories module:
-- Currently: Lunar Guard Armor, Lunar Guard Arsenal, Practical Pirate, Wilderness Witch

 Vanilla Location Overhauls module:
 - A selection of specific locational overhauls from Snozz and Ryn and others (currently covering Whiterun Hold)